maxwbuckley/SCBM-1/README.md

 ## Instructions

 1. Install the packages and dependencies in the file `environment.yml`.
 2. Download the datasets described in the manuscript and update the `data_path` variable in `./configs/data/data_defaults.yaml`.
-For CUB, we use the original Concept Bottleneck Model's CUB version.
+For CUB, we use the original Concept Bottleneck Model's CUB version, as well as [this](https://github.com/dtak/addressing-leakage/blob/c4656a674680593cccf2cbeea7f62e431dbb7401/attributes_and_labels/concept_names.txt) file.
 For CIFAR, we use the concept names from Label-Free Concept Bottleneck Models.
 3. If using CIFAR-10 / CIFAR-100, run `./datasets/create_dataset_cifar.py`
 4. For Weights & Biases support, set mode to 'online' and adjust entity in `./configs/config.yaml`.
 5. Run the script `train.py` with the desired configuration of dataset and model from the `./configs/` folder.
 We provide a description of all arguments in the config files.